 Chairman Dr.Yuichiro Sumi

 Mr. Yamasaki, before setting up TBM Co.
-Ltd, you knew about the Stone Paper, what did you think then?
+Ltd, you knew about the Stone Paper, what did you think back then?

-I of course was a bit worried about in-house development, but with the strong words of Mr. Yamasaki ' Let's do it!'
+Of course I was slightly worried about utilizing in-house development, but with the strong words of Mr. Yamasaki “Let's do it!”
 I decided to go forward.
-Of course we did not have our own plant, so we had to do our experiments in other companies and laboratories lending their machines.
-Of course we were denied by many companies and I was in difficulties.
-At last Hitachi Zosen Corporation supported us , and we could apply to file the patent in 2011.
-Then we were nominated by the Ministry of Economy, Trade and Industry to receive support, and then the LIMEX development finally started going forward.
+Of course we did not yet have our own plant, so we had to do our experiments in other companies and laboratories that lent us their machines.
+I was having many difficulties as naturally, many companies did not allow us to use their facilities.
+At last Hitachi Zosen Corporation supported us so we were able to apply to file the patent in 2011.
+We were then nominated by the Ministry of Economy, Trade and Industry to receive financial support.
+The development of LIMEX had finally started moving forward.

-2015, the plant in Shiroishi City, Miyagi Prefecture was completed.
+In 2015, the plant in Shiroishi City, Miyagi Prefecture was completed.
 How did you feel at this moment?

 Please tell us about your feelings for LIMEX